Volunteer in Costa Rica: Pura Vida!

 December 2017

 ConservationVIP has always focused on our volunteers’ safety.
-The COVID-19 pandemic has heightened that focus.
-Traveling with COVID-19 safety concerns requires some extra planning and flexibility both for trip leaders and trip participants!
+Traveling with safety concerns requires some extra planning and flexibility both for trip leaders and trip participants!

-While on the trip, participants will also have to follow procedures such as mask wearing and social distancing.
-More specific COVID related safety instructions will be provided to those registered for the trip.
+To prevent illness or injury on the trip, participants may have to follow procedures such as mask-wearing, social distancing, methods for carrying and using tools and other site-specific procedures as instructed by the trip leader.
+More specific safety instructions will be provided on the trip.

 About Costa Rica